chili-publish/studio-sdk/src/README.md

 ### Get an instance of the editor on your page

-As you will see, there is no editor yet in your application, therefore you'll need to give the SDK the command to load the editor dynamoically in your html.
+As you will see, there is no editor yet in your application, therefore you'll need to give the SDK the command to load the editor dynamically in your html.
 The `editorId` you provided or the default one, will be used as a target of where the editor will be injected, so you need to create an (preferably) empty `<div>` with the same id as used for editorId or the default id.

 Example in `index.html`:
 ```html